 “Occupations” are meaningful, practical, and purposeful activities that we participate in as part of our daily lives.
 We have occupations as children and as adults.

-The Royal College of Occupational Therapists (2011) have framed self-care, leisure, and productivity as the broad categories of occupation.
-We use this as a framework for all of our clients; children, adolescents, and adults.
-It is important to Occupational Therapists to understand your valued occupations.
+The Royal College of Occupational Therapists (2011) have framed self-care, leisure, and productivity as the broad categories of occupation;

+Occupational Therapy is for anyone who is experiencing difficulties engaging in occupations within their life that are important to them.
+We work with children who have barriers to them accessing their learning, playing and self-care occupations.
+It is important us as to Occupational Therapists to understand everyone’s valued occupations.
 Our mantra is “Helping people to live, not exist” (The Royal College of Occupational Therapists).

 There could be several reasons why a person might have difficulties or barriers to engaging in their meaningful occupations, including physical, sensory, emotional, or cognitive difficulties.
 As Occupational Therapists, we work with the child and their family to help to remediate or compensate for these difficulties.

 What does it look like?

 Occupational Therapy might look different for each individual person.
 It might be adapting the way that occupations are done, practicing learning new skills, engaging in a motor skills or visual perceptual programme, auditory processing programme, or using other specific frameworks such as Sensory Integration Therapy or Sensory Attachment Intervention.
 The heart of our assessments and interventions is fun and motivation!
 As much as possible, we don’t want our assessments or interventions to feel like ‘therapy’ for the children we work with.